ibi-group/git-it-together/README.md

 Pr.
 Police is a slackbot that sends to configured slack channels a listing of open pull requests that are waiting for a review.
 It supports watching multiple repositories, and filtering the pull requests by label.

-This project is part of the Talkdesk Hackathon April 2017.
+This project was built as part of the Talkdesk Hackathon April 2017, but this fork is heavily modified to fit the needs of Conveyal's software development process.

+This bot is able to respond with a list of all open PRs or is able to show PRs assigned to yourself.
+If you @PR Police and include the character sequence `me`, then the bot will respond with a filtered list of PRs assigned to you, otherwise it'll report on all PRs.
+Your slack username and github username need to have at least the first 3 characters matching (case insensitive).
+For example if your github username is `blahblah` but your slack username is `Blah B` it'll match.

-## Running the bot
+## Deploying the bot

 ### The quick and easy way